nikolasklein/gloam/README.md

-gloam.io
+gloam
 ==================

+> Disclaimer: I've written this years ago and the code is pretty unreadable. 🍝

-gloam.io is an interactive data visualization, that calculates—based on given latitudes—the sunrise, sunset and twilight times and creates a mesmerizing and stunning experience.
+gloam is an interactive data visualization, that calculates—based on given latitudes—the sunrise, sunset and twilight times and creates a mesmerizing and stunning experience.

 [Try it out online!](http://www.nikolasklein.de/gloam)